Learn more about the International Coach Federation:

 Learn More about coaching credentials:

-As you consider investing in your future as a coach, it’s hard to know exactly what you need to get started.
+When it comes to training to become a professional coach, it’s hard to know exactly what you need to get started.

-When comparing credentials, we recommend you consider what is most important in you, your clients, and your capacity to effect change.
+When comparing certifications, we recommend you consider what is most important in you, your clients, and your capacity to effect change.

 The type of coaching you plan to offer isn’t the only thing to consider when comparing coaching credentials.
 Coaching credentials often pair with additional factors in the following ways: